joaorafaelm/work-at-olist/README.md

 * Virtualenv
 -------------
 #### Environment

-This project was developed using PyCharm, VIM and Atom Editor, running on macOS Sierra 10.12.
+This project was developed using Pycharm, Vim and Atom Editor, running on macOS Sierra 10.12.

 -------------
 #### Getting Set Up
 Clone this project and create the virtual environment: